virtualritz/nsi-docs/docs/c-api.rst

 Arguments vs. Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two terms used throught this specification and this can
-be confusing to a new user of the API.
-Please read this section
+Arguments are what a user specifies when calling a function of the API.
-carefully to understand the distinction.
+Each function takes extra, optional arguments.

+Attributes are properties of nodes and are only set *through* the
+aforementioed optional arguments using the ``NSISetAttribute()`` and
+``NSISetAttributeAtTime()`` functions.

 Optional Arguments
 ==================